weixiao-zhan/CSE284_GWAS_on_GPU/readme.md

-# Project: Accelerating GWAS with GPU Computing
+# Project: Accelerating GWAS with Parallel Computing
 Project Option: Option #1 - Implementation of GWAS and Application to Real Data Team Members: Weixiao Zhan (A59023453)